HRM-037: Evaluating Employee Fitness for Duty

 - Clinical Staff and Advanced Practice Providers

 The University of Virginia is committed to promoting a safe and healthy environment for its employees, students, patients, and visitors.
 Such an environment is possible only when each employee is able to perform their job duties in a safe, secure, and effective manner, and remains able to do so throughout the entire time they are working.
 Employees who are not fit for duty may present a safety risk to themselves and to others.

 This policy outlines the responsible parties and necessary actions when an employee’s fitness for duty is in question, the steps necessary to assess the employee’s physical or mental capabilities, necessary follow-up, and return to work.

 Licensed physicians, dentists, podiatrists, Ph.D. clinical psychologists, or Ph.D. clinical pathologists who may practice independently and granted clinical privileges to provide care and treatment to patients of the UVA Medical Center and affiliated practices.

 The appropriate parties/offices (based on the specific situation) responsible for coordinating and facilitating the fitness for duty evaluation.
-The coordinating team typically includes individuals from University Human Resources, the Faculty and Employee Assistance Program, the Office of the Provost, and UVA-WorkMed.
-If applicable, representatives from departmental human resources and the Clincian Wellness Program shall be included on the team.
+The coordinating team typically includes individuals from UVA Human Resources, the Faculty and Employee Assistance Program, the Office of the Provost, and UVA-WorkMed, and if applicable, the Clinician Wellness Program and the Office of Equal Opportunity and Civil Rights.

-A person appointed through University Human Resources and paid through University payroll to perform services through the University, who performs services that are subject to the will and control of the University -- both what is done and how it is done.
+A person appointed through UVA Human Resources and paid through University payroll to perform services through the University, who performs services that are subject to the will and control of the University -- both what is done and how it is done.
 The University's right to control, not the exercise of that right, is a key factor.
 The University can allow the employee considerable discretion, so long as the University has the legal right to control both the methods and results of the services.